Technetium: Industrial and chemical

 Technetium-99 decays almost entirely by beta decay, emitting beta particles with consistent low energies and no accompanying gamma rays.
 Moreover, its long half-life means that this emission decreases very slowly with time.
 It can also be extracted to a high chemical and isotopic purity from radioactive waste.
-For these reasons, it is a National Institute of Standards and Technology (NIST) standard beta emitter, and is used for equipment calibration.
+For these reasons, it is a U.S. National Institute of Standards and Technology (NIST) standard beta emitter, and is used for equipment calibration.
 Technetium-99 has also been proposed for optoelectronic devices and nanoscale nuclear batteries.

 Like rhenium and palladium, technetium can serve as a catalyst.
 In processes such as the dehydrogenation of isopropyl alcohol, it is a far more effective catalyst than either rhenium or palladium.
 However, its radioactivity is a major problem in safe catalytic applications.

 When steel is immersed in water, adding a small concentration (55 ppm) of potassium pertechnetate(VII) to the water protects the steel from corrosion, even if the temperature is raised to 250 C. For this reason, pertechnetate has been used as an anodic corrosion inhibitor for steel, although technetium's radioactivity poses problems that limit this application to self-contained systems.
 While (for example) CrO_{4}^{2−} can also inhibit corrosion, it requires a concentration ten times as high.
 In one experiment, a specimen of carbon steel was kept in an aqueous solution of pertechnetate for 20 years and was still uncorroded.
 The mechanism by which pertechnetate prevents corrosion is not well understood, but seems to involve the reversible formation of a thin surface layer (passivation).
 One theory holds that the pertechnetate reacts with the steel surface to form a layer of technetium dioxide which prevents further corrosion; the same effect explains how iron powder can be used to remove pertechnetate from water.
 The effect disappears rapidly if the concentration of pertechnetate falls below the minimum concentration or if too high a concentration of other ions is added.

 As noted, the radioactive nature of technetium (3 MBq/L at the concentrations required) makes this corrosion protection impractical in almost all situations.
 Nevertheless, corrosion protection by pertechnetate ions was proposed (but never adopted) for use in boiling water reactors.